-I decided I needed a truly unique recipe to celebrate my unique ability to inadvertently inflict self-harm while doing relatively mundane tasks (like cutting cake).
-These baked oranges with Paleo-friendly streusel topping and coconut whipped cream are what I came up with.
+These baked oranges with Paleo-friendly streusel topping and coconut whipped cream are so delicious and healthy!
 I hope you enjoy them as much as I do!

 I honestly hadn’t thought of roasting citrus before I spotted this recipe for baked grapefruit crisp.
 I liked the idea, but didn’t want to add any honey, so I wondered about using oranges, instead.
 Also, as much as I love coconut, too much of it at one time doesn’t love me, and I knew I wanted to add coconut whipped cream.
 The whipped coconut cream is, of course, entirely optional.
 It requires a little bit of planning ahead, so I don’t blame you if you want to skip it for expediency’s sake!
 It’s pretty good, though, and I enjoy the creamy richness it adds (not to mention the added flavor when you spice it up like I did).

 The coconut whipped cream requires planning ahead because you need to chill a can of full fat coconut milk overnight – this makes it easier to separate the fatty solids from the watery portion.
 Apparently some brands are more likely to whip up than others.
 There’s a great side-by-side comparison of whipping three brands of coconut milk at Against All Grain.
 I actually used a random, fourth brand that wasn’t in her tests and mine worked well enough.
 It’s funny, though – I think in this instance my KitchenAid didn’t do the job as well as a hand mixer.
 I used the whisk attachment, but the small quantity of coconut cream I whipped barely touched the bottom of the whisk!
 It’s not the mixer’s fault – I simply should have made more whipped cream. =)